Zagłębie Sosnowiec

 Zagłębie Sosnowiec (/pl/) is a Polish professional football club based in Sosnowiec.
-They compete in II liga in the 2025–26 season, following relegation from the 2023–24 I liga.
+They compete in group III of the III liga in the 2026–27 season, following relegation from the 2025–26 II liga.

 The club was established in 1945.
 It has won Polish Cup four times (1962, 1963, 1977, 1978), and has finished as runner-up in the Polish championship four times (1955, 1964, 1967, 1972).
 Apart from football, the organization of Zagłębie has other departments, such as ice-hockey (KH Zagłębie Sosnowiec; five times Polish champion: 1980, 1981, 1982, 1983, 1985) and men's basketball (twice Polish champion: 1985, 1986).

 History

 The history of Zagłębie Sosnowiec dates back to 1906, when the city of Sosnowiec belonged to Congress Poland, Russian Empire.
 In that year, a group of young workers of the Milowice Steelworks formed a sports organization.
 Their activities were mostly concentrated on playing football at suburban meadows.
 In 1908, local activist Aleksander Rene was arrested by the Okhrana, and accused of forming an illegal Polish sports organization.
 Imprisoned in Łódź, he sent a letter to a Russian Governor, who resided in Piotrków Trybunalski, asking for permission to form a Sosnowiec branch of the Union Sports Club from Sankt Petersburg.
 He was denied, so he wrote again, to the Union headquarters.
 With the permission of the Sankt Petersburg club, Rene, after leaving prison, formed the team of Union Sosnowiec, which in the first half of the 1910s played several friendly games against local teams.

 During World War I, sports activities were cancelled in Sosnowiec.
 In 1918, Sports Association Victoria was formed.
 Among its players was famous singer Jan Kiepura.
 In 1919, Sports Association Sosnowiec was formed by Aleksander Reine.
 After 12 years, in 1931, both clubs merged to create the team called Unia Sosnowiec.
 The new team was among the best sides in the region of Zagłębie Dąbrowskie, which in the 1930s had its own regional league, the Zagłębie A-Class.

 In 1933, Unia Sosnowiec won the league, qualifying to the Ekstraklasa playoffs, where it lost to Naprzód Lipiny.
 In 1934, Unia again turned out to be the regional winner, and again it lost the playoffs, this time to Śląsk Świętochłowice.
 Third attempt at the Ekstraklasa promotion came in 1939.
 Again Unia, the regional champion, lost the playoffs to both Śląsk Świętochłowice and Fablok Chrzanów.
 Among the players of Unia's youth teams was Wieslaw Ociepka, who later became chairman of the Polish Football Association (PZPN).